+•

 (Number of stores)

-Number of stores (at the end of June 2016)
+Number of stores (at the end of March 2017)

-PC DEPOT Directly-managed 25 PCs and related products for home users; technical support services

-(SLP stores included 29 Kanto region (Kanagawa, Tokyo, Chiba, Saitama, Shizuoka, Gunma,

-in the above) 29 Tochigi and Ibaraki)
+PC DEPOT Directly-managed (SLP stores included in the above) 23 31 PCs and related products for home users; technical support services Kanto region (Kanagawa, Tokyo, Chiba, Saitama, Shizuoka, Gunma, Tochigi and Ibaraki)

 Subsidiaries 13 PC DEPOT Stores

 (Kyushu, Chubu, Shikoku, Koushinetsu and Tohoku regions)

-FC 3 Kinki and Chugoku regions
+FC 3 Kinki, Chugoku and Shikoku regions

 Subtotal 70

 PC DEPOT Directly-managed 53 Operations inside the premises of other mass home electronics retailers

 PC Clinic Subsidiaries 5 PC DEPOT Stores

 Subtotal 58

 Total 128

-NOTE: SLP stands for PC Depot Smart Life Partner stores, a new type of store, which receive royalties from franchise chain (FC) stores.

-Among the 25 directly-managed PC DEPOT stores, 19 stores are Smart by Solutions (S x S) stores.
+NOTE: SLP stands for PC Depot Smart Life Partner stores, a new type of store, which receive royalties from franchise chain (FC) stores Among the 23 directly-managed PC DEPOT stores, 19 stores are Smart by Solutions (S x S) stores.

-Among the 13 stores directly managed by a subsidiary, 9 stores are Smart by Solutions (S x S) stores.
+Among the 13 stores directly managed by a subsidiary, 9 stores are Smart by Solutions (S x S) stores

-Converting franchises to directly-managed stores: Cooperation with K's Denki
+Converting franchises to directly-managed stores

-When developing its PC DEPOT stores, which are comprehensive specialist computer retailers, the Company allowed K's Denki stores, which are operated by K's Holdings Co.
-(Code No. 8282), to become PC DEPOT franchisees.
+When developing its PC DEPOT stores, which are comprehensive specialist computer retailers, the Company allowed K's Denki stores, which are operated by K'S HOLDINGS CORPORATION (Code No. 8282), to become PC DEPOT franchisees.
 K's Denki was the second PC DEPOT franchisee.
 It was beneficial for both companies, in that a consumer electronics superstore began to deal with PCs.

-The Company does business in cooperation with K's Denki because, according to Takahisa Nojima, management concepts of the two companies are quite similar and he feels much empathy with Shuichi Kato, Chairman of K's Holdings Co.
+The Company does business in cooperation with K's Denki because, according to Takahisa Nojima, management concepts of the two companies are quite similar and he felt much empathy with Shuichi Kato, Chairman of K'S HOLDINGS CORPORATION.
 The Company focuses on basically being a chain store operation that is easy for customers to use, for example, offering self-service sales apart for parts and offering discounts for paying in cash instead of points cards.